 - Your experience as a real estate investor.

 Typically, investment property mortgages fall into one of two different categories – those that “conform” to Freddie Mac’s and Fannie Mae’s rules, and those that don’t.

 You will need a non-conforming mortgage if you are over the lending caps for the investment property.

-For a single home, Fannie and Freddie’s mortgage caps for an investment property are $424,100 for a single-family home, up to $815,650 for a building with four units.
+For a single home, Fannie Mae and Freddie Mac’s mortgage caps for an investment property are $424,100 for a single-family home, up to $815,650 for a building with four units.
 These values can change depending on the area.

 Finding the Best Mortgage Rates for Investment Properties

 If you are interested in getting the best mortgage rates for an investment property, you want to do the same things you would do for a traditional mortgage, including:

 - Keeping other debts to a minimum.